PayHelper/payments-hub/docs/api/source/includes/api/_webhooks.md

 DELETE https://localhost/api/v1/webhooks/{id}
 ```

 Deletes a webhook object.
-You need only supply the unique webhook identifier that was generated upon order creation in order to remove webhook.
+You need only supply the unique webhook identifier that was generated upon subscription creation in order to remove webhook.

 > Example Request